Sirrah91/Asteroid-spectra/README.md

 2. **Reshape data**: Ensure your data has the shape `(N_spectra, len_spectrum)`.
    - For a single spectrum with shape `(len_spectrum,)`, reshape it to `(1, len_spectrum)`.
 3. **Interpolation**:
-   - Interpolate the spectra to match the model's expected wavelength grid.
+   - For pretrained models: Interpolate the spectra to match the model's expected wavelength grid.
+4. **Normalisation**:
-4. **Normalisation**: Normalise spectra according to the model's requirements.
+   - For pretrained models: Normalise spectra according to the model's requirements.

 ---